 They like humidity, but misting is not necessarily needed unless they are in a dry environment during the winter.
 You can place the pots on shallow pans or plates with pebbles with water added to add humidity.

 Indoors, they prefer bright light, but maybe not direct sun, such as in a window with an east exposure.

 Many Peperomia species are easily propagated by leaf or stem cuttings and from seed.

-I have only grown two species of Peperomia, Peperomia ferreyrae ‘Peppy’™ and Peperomia obtusifolia var. variegata ‘Golden’, but maybe someday I can try more.
+I have only grown two species of Peperomia, Peperomia ferreyrae ‘Peppy’™ and a variegated Peperomia obtusifolia ‘Golden’, but maybe someday I can try more.
 There are many species and cultivars available.

 For further reading, you can check out a few links below.
 If you have any comments, questions or suggestions, I would like to hear from you.
 Please click on the “Like” below if you have visited this page.
 It helps us bloggers stay motivated. 🙂